psychAo/YOLO-txt-to-COCO-json/README.md

 Note: You can also change the code in this project according to your specific needs

+# the best way to understand

+**To better understand the working of this project, I recommend that you just follow the next steps to run the program and browse the all file folders to understand exactly how it works.**

 # requirements
 ```
 python == 3.7.9